For anything adoption related you can keep up-to-date at our News & Blog page.

 A Young Person’s Guide to Adoption Support for older children.

 As an adopted adult, you may want to know more about your early life, the reasons you came into care or the circumstances around your adoption.
-We can support you with accessing your birth/adoption records and signpost you to organisations who specialise in tracing birth family members, counselling and trying to get in contact with birth family members, if that is what you want to do.
+We can support you with accessing your birth/adoption records and signpost you to organisations who specialise in intermediary services, tracing birth family members, counselling and trying to get in contact with birth family members, if that is what you want to do.
 There is a range of support available to you, from the Adopted Adults page on this website and from the ALN support team.

 Support for birth families